landiit/EI_hurst/README.md

   + **EIslope** (https://github.com/voytekresearch/EISlope) - Used for running <a href="https://www.sciencedirect.com/science/article/abs/pii/S1053811917305621?via%3Dihub">Gao et al., (2017)</a> model that simulates LFP data based on manipulations of excitation and inhibition.

+  + **PLS toolbox in MATLAB** (https://www.rotman-baycrest.on.ca/index.php?section=84) - Used for the PLS analysis on rsfMRI H data.

 ### In-silico modeling

+* `A_insilico_0_analyze_recurrent_model.py` will run the steps for analyzing the recurrent model data.
+The data for this step is in the `data/recurrent_model` directory.

 * `A_insilico_1_eisim.m` will run the model from <a href="https://www.sciencedirect.com/science/article/abs/pii/S1053811917305621?via%3Dihub">Gao et al., (2017)</a> that manipulates E:I ratio and then compute H on the simulated LFP data.
 H is computed with the `bfn_mfin_ml` function from `nonfractal`.
-This function is run as follows:
+This function saves data into the `data/gao_model` directory and is run as follows:

   ```
   EI_ratio = [2:0.2:6];